 Hastings is an adorable riverfront town just outside St. Paul.
 Hike the Vermillion Falls trail and enjoy the beautiful waterfall and the incredible ruins.
 After your hike, head down to the waterfront park and downtown area.
 Grab a bite to eat, and visit Spiral Brewery for a refreshing beer.
 Then stop into the cute antique shops before wrapping up your day.
 Want more details?
 Read my full blog post on Hastings here.

-Red Wing, Minnesota
+5. Red Wing, Minnesota

-Taylors Falls, Minnesota
+10. Taylors Falls, Minnesota

-Hike the Interstate State Park and get a great look at the St. Croix River and the leaves changing colors.
-There are many trails to choose from and you can see glacial potholes or sandstone bluffs.
+Start the day with a hike at Interstate State Park and get a great look at the St. Croix River and the leaves changing colors.
+There are many trails to choose from and you can see glacial potholes and sandstone bluffs.
 Then, fill up on sandwiches at Juneberry, and grab root beer floats from the Drive In.
+Finish up the day with root beer floats and mini-golf!
 Read my full blog post on Taylors Falls here.

-Go and Enjoy Minnesota’s Best Season
+Get Out and Enjoy Minnesota’s Best Season